buzzfeed/MockDuck/README.md

 MockDuck can also be integrated into your project manually by using git submodules.
 Once you have added your submodule, simply drag `MockDuck.xcodeproj` into your Xcode project or workspace and then have your target link against `MockDuck.framework`.

+## Versioning

+We use [Semantic Versioning](http://semver.org/) for MockDuck releases.
+For the versions available, take a look at the [tags on this repository](https://github.com/buzzfeed/MockDuck/tags).

-## Related Projects
+## Acknowledgements

 * [VCR](https://github.com/vcr/vcr) is a tool that heavily inspired MockDuck.
 It excels at recording and replaying network requests.
 While VCR is written in Ruby, there are a few iOS and macOS tools inspired by VCR including [VCRURLConnection](https://github.com/dstnbrkr/VCRURLConnection) and [DVR](https://github.com/venmo/DVR).
-* [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) is a library that allows you to test your apps using fake network data.
+* [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) is a great tool that provides a simple API to stub out network requests in unit tests.
+This provided inspiration for MockDuck's request mocking feature described above.

 ## License